-One of the first parts to teaching part-part-whole is the unknown; the question.
-Students should have a lot of exposure with unknowns of varying types- variables, question marks, blank lines, boxes, etc to build the understanding that they all mean the same thing.
+One of the first parts to teaching part part whole is the unknown; the question.
+Students should have a lot of exposure with unknowns of varying types- variables, question marks, blank lines, boxes, etc to build the understanding that they all represent the same thing.
 It’s imperative that the unknown is in varying positions- especially to the left of the equal sign ( x = 6 + 2) so students learn its meaning.
 The unknown should be identified as a WHOLE or a PART early on so they are able to later transfer their learning to word problems.

-You can download the part-part-whole poster above as a pdf by clicking on it.
+You can download the part part whole poster above as a pdf by signing up in the form below.

 ADDITION IS WHOLE UNKNOWN

 Addition is putting parts together to find the total, or whole.
 Children build this understanding by counting groups of objects together to find their total.
-Word problem keywords that indicate the whole is unknown: in all, altogether, combined, and sum.
 Students explore sums using manipulatives and build their understanding of addition, and their facts as well, through hands-on explorations.

 One of my favorite tools to model addition for students is this large, magnetic ten frame from Learning Resources.
 Because the magnets come in two colors, you’re able to represent both parts in the equation.
 I use these as models during lessons, but my students also love to use them when they’re working in centers or playing during Fun Friday.
-Ten-Frames are perfect visual models for part-part-whole because students can easily see that each color is a different part.
+Ten-Frames are perfect visual models for part-part-whole because students can easily see that each color is a different part in the scenario.

 View this post on Instagram